felixwiemuth/LinCal/README.md

 Translations
 ------------
 You are welcome to add translations to the app, they will be incorporated after being checked to be appropriate and complete.
-You may file an [issue](https://github.com/felixwiemuth/LinCal/issues/new) with your plans if you want to make sure noone is already working on the translation.
+You may file an [issue](https://github.com/felixwiemuth/LinCal/issues/new) with your plans if you want to make sure no one is already working on the translation.
 Note that translations might be temporarily disabled when they get outdated or incomplete with an update.
 They will be included again as soon as updated.

 ### Available translations
 Translations for the following languages are available (thanks to the respective translators):